 Riding a bicycle has increased in popularity in recent years as people recognized it as a great option for transportation, exercise, and leisure.
 Erie offers lovely, scenic views for bike riding enthusiasts.
 Riding a bicycle has many benefits; however, it is important to practice safe riding habits.
 Unfortunately, even the most cautious bicycle rider cannot control the negligent or reckless behavior of others.
 Bicycle accidents can result in serious injuries and life-altering consequences.

 Bicycle accidents can result in serious injuries and even death.
-According the Pennsylvania Department of Transportation (PennDOT), 2017 saw the most bicyclist fatalities over the last five years with 21 deaths.
-In total, over 1100 bicyclist where injured in 2017.
+According to the Pennsylvania Department of Transportation (PennDOT), 2017 saw the most bicyclist fatalities over the last five years with 21 deaths.
+In total, over 1100 bicyclists were injured in 2017.
 Common injuries bicyclists face include traumatic brain injuries, neck and spinal cord injuries, broken bones, torn ligaments, and various other serious injuries.

-Bicycle accidents are not caused by bicyclists; rather the negligence of other drivers.
+Bicycle accidents are not caused by bicyclists; rather by the negligence of other drivers.
 Common negligent driving behaviors include driving while distracted by a device, driving under the influence of drugs or alcohol, exhausted driving, and failing to adhere to traffic laws while driving.
-Since the consequences are usually severe in bicycle accidents, negligent drivers should be held responsible for their poor decision making.
+Since the consequences are usually severe in bicycle accidents, negligent drivers should be held responsible for their poor decision-making.

 If you or a loved one were recently involved in a bicycle accident, the injuries, medical bills, and the dramatic decrease in the quality of life you are experiencing may make you feel like your future is unclear.
 Realistically, pursuing a bicycle accident lawsuit may be one of your best options to return to a higher quality of life.
 You should consult with an Erie bicycle attorney.
 For a free consultation, contact Shenderovich, Shenderovich & Fishman today.